tomas-fryza/vhdl-course/Labs/03-segment/README.md

 end architecture Behavioral;
 ```

-2. How is the sub-block of hex to 7-segment decoder connected to the top module?
+2. Use onboard push buttons and slide switches as 4-bit input.
+How is the sub-block of hex to 7-segment decoder connected to the top module?

 3. What coding style is used to name the input, output, and internal signals in VHDL?

-4. Follow instructions from wiki, create a constraints file, and [implement your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki) to CoolRunner-II CPLD starter board.
+4. Follow instructions from wiki, create a constraints file, and [implement your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-implement-your-design-to-target-device-in-ISE) to CoolRunner-II CPLD starter board.

 5. Write logic functions for LEDs.
 Let two functions are defined using VHDL construction `when`-`else` and two functions using low-level gates `and`, `or`, `not`, etc.